Sufficiently Regularized Nonnegative Quartic Polynomials are Sum-of-Squares: Interpretation and Implications of the SoS Exactness Theory

 By writing the complementarity condition in quartic form, $\mathcal{L}(s,\lambda)$ becomes a quartic polynomial in $s$.
 However, the four key differences highlighted in \Cref{remark why np hard} also apply here: $\mathcal{L}(s,\lambda)$ is unbounded in $\lambda$ (if $\lambda \rightarrow -\infty$ and $\|s\|<1$, then $\mathcal{L}(s,\lambda)\rightarrow -\infty$); there is no freedom to choose a regularization parameter (since $\lambda^*$ is an optimization variable, not a regularization weight); and the constraint is always active at a global maximizer because a cubic polynomial is unbounded; lastly, besides regularization, we have a homogeneous cubic term with $\|g\| = 0$.
 However, if we modify \eqref{eq:nesterov-cubic LM} as

-where $\sigma > 0$ is a regularization parameter that can be chosen a priori, then $\mathcal{L}_{c,1}(s)$ becomes a quartically regularized polynomial and is bounded below.
-In \Cref{fig change of SoS on sigma}, we plot the behaviour of the global minimizer $\|s^*\|$ as a function of the regularization parameter $\sigma$.
+where $\sigma > 0$ is a regularization parameter that can be chosen a priori, then $\mathcal{L}_{c,1}(s)$ becomes a quartically regularized polynomial and is bounded below. { Note that the modification is not equivalent to Nesterov's constrained problem.
+Rather, it is intended only as an illustration of how introducing Euclidean quartic regularization changes the structure of the polynomial.}

+{Figure~\ref{fig change of SoS on sigma} illustrates a typical transition: as $\sigma$ increases, the modified quartically regularized model becomes SoS-exact, in agreement with the theory developed in Section~\ref{sec: main theory}.} We plot the behaviour of the global minimizer $\|s^*\|$ as a function of the regularization parameter $\sigma$.
 For $\sigma$ increasing from $0.1$ to $100$, we test whether $\mathcal{L}_c(s) - \mathcal{L}_c(s^*)$ is a sum-of-squares using \texttt{GloptiPoly}/\texttt{MSDP}.
 Non-SoS cases are marked with red crosses, while SoS cases are plotted by blue circles with the corresponding norm $\|s^*\|$ against the regularization weight~$\sigma$.
 The right panel also includes the curve $O(\sigma^{-1/3})$ for comparison which is the theoretical bound of $\|s^*\|$ given in \Cref{thm bound for $s^*$}.
 We observe that $\mathcal{L}_{c, 2}(s) - \gamma$ becomes SoS exact with zero layer of relaxation as $\sigma$ increases.
 The verifies our theoretical result in \Cref{thm B psd} that sufficiently regularized nonnegative quartic polynomials are SoS.

 \begin{remark} Note that assume $A_j \succ 0$, a similar modification can be written for \eqref{eq:nesterov-quartic LM} with

 where we use the change of variables $\s^T \s = A_j[s]^2$.
 We observe same numerical results with $ \mathcal{L}_{1, c}$. \end{remark}